 If you are met with resistance, hold firm.
 It is your right to close the account.
 Tell the rep you want it noted that the account is being closed at your request.

 Ask for a name and address you can write to with a notice of your card cancellation and note this along with the call details, including date, time and a way to identify the representative you spoke to.

-For added insurance (in case the customer service rep makes a mistake), write a short cancellation letter to the card issuer.
-Request written confirmation of the account’s closure.
+For added insurance (in case the customer service rep makes a mistake), write a short cancellation letter to the card issuer and request written confirmation of the account’s closure.

 Along with the letter, include the check number (or a copy of the canceled check or other payment verification) that you used to pay off your account balance.

 Make a copy of the letter for your records.
-Send the letter via certified mail or with return receipt requested, so you can prove the company received your letter.
+Send the letter via certified mail or with a return receipt requested so you can prove the issuer received your letter.

 If that fails, you can file a dispute through one of the three credit bureaus (they are required to notify the others).
 And if that doesn’t work, you can file a dispute with the Consumer Financial Protection Bureau.

 After documenting the cancellation process and making sure that your credit report reflects the closed account, you are finally free to discard your credit card.
 There are a few ways to destroy your plastic or metal card, but you’ll need to pick a disposal method that leaves your information completely unrecoverable from identity thieves.